EXCLUSIVE-China plans to cut stamp duty on stocks by up to 50% to revive confidence-sources

 Analysts say a cut would be short-term boost to market sentiment

-HONG KONG/BEIJING, Aug 25 (Reuters) - Chinese authorities are planning to cut the stamp duty on stock trading by as much as 50%, three people with knowledge with the matter said, in a further attempt to revitalise the country's struggling stock market.
+HONG KONG/BEIJING, Aug 25 (Reuters) - Chinese authorities are planning to cut stamp duty on stock trading by as much as 50%, three people with knowledge of the matter said, in a further attempt to revitalise the country's struggling stock market.

 Regulators including the Ministry of Finance, under the guidance of the State Council, submitted a draft proposal to the cabinet earlier this month, said two of the people, adding a decision could be announced as soon as Friday.